Florida Court Records

 How To Find An Inmate In Florida?

-In Florida, an inmate in state prison or under state supervision can be located via the Florida Department of Corrections (FDC) website using the Offenders Information Search portal.
+In Florida, inmates housed in state-run facilities may be located via the Florida Department of Corrections (FDC) website using the Offenders Information Search portal.
 The FDC collates and provides all records of inmates sentenced on felony charges in the state.
 Users applying the Offender Information Search portal on the FDC website to locate an inmate are required to provide the following data on the inmate:

 Where the inmate is known to be in county jail, contact the sheriff’s office in that jurisdiction to locate the inmate.
 Typically, sheriff’s offices in larger counties provide an inmate search tool on their websites.
 For example, interested persons will find an Arrest Search tool on the Broward County Sheriff’s Office website to locate inmates in its custody.
 For Miami-Dade County, the inmate search engine is found on the county’s website.
 To facilitate the search for inmate locators on sheriff’s offices’ websites, use the Florida county or city jails provided here.
 Generally, the information required to complete the search includes the first and last name of the inmate.